Variable-speed, Variable-volume Fan and MotorComponent

 Controlling variable, weather dependent2

-Average hourly outside air temperature (F)
+Average hourly outdoor air temperature (OAT)

 Measurement Strategy

 Figure 1.
-VSVV fan measurement points.
+VSVV fan measurement locations.

 Figure 1.
-VSVV fan measurement points.
+VSVV fan measurement locations (click on image to enlarge).

 Measurement Equipment